 Referred to as management consultants, management analysts recommend methods to improve an organization’s efficiency.
 They are the primary advisors of managers when it comes to devising innovative ways to obtain more profits, often through reduced costs and increased revenues.

 They often interview personnel and conduct onsite observations to identify the organization’s needs in terms of methods, equipment, and personnel.
 Most management analysts focus on particular areas of industry, including healthcare, telecommunications, government, and many more.

 Market Research Analyst

-Market Research Analyst Salary: $65,810 per year
+Market Research Analyst Salary: $68,230 per year

-The job of market research analysts often involves studying market conditions to determine the potentials of a product or service.
+The job of market research analysts often involves studying market conditions to determine the potential of a product or service.
 They are important to companies that wish to understand their target market – what they want, what product they will buy, and what price.